bayerf42/Lox68k/doc/extensions.md

 ### <a id="lambda"></a>Anonymous functions (lambdas)
 An anonymous function is written like a normal function declaration, but omitting the name.
 It can be used anywhere an expression is allowed.
-Its value is a closure capturing variables from its lexical environment (just like a named function) and gets a sequential number for its name.
+Its value is a closure capturing variables from its lexical environment (just like a named function) and gets a sequential number as its name (for printing).
 The body can either be a block or (more frequently) the `->` shorthand described below.

 ```javascript
   map(fun (x) -> x*x, [2,3,4]) → [4, 9, 16]